Skip to main content

 Observations of these can be used to determine important properties of the nanotubes, such as their diameter and strain.
 Raman spectroscopy is one of the easiest ways of measuring these vital properties.

-This page titled 19.10: Applications is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 19.10: Applications is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?